 The bill says its focus will be enabling the state to take strong precautionary and preparatory acts that centered on the nature of the crime.

-The bill, among other benefits, will help ensure perpetrators to receive a penalty proportional to their acts, to implement international treaties and resolution adopted by the United Nations and the African Union, the document reads.
+The bill, among other benefits, will help ensure perpetrators receive a penalty proportional to their acts, to implement international treaties and resolutions adopted by the United Nations and the African Union, the document reads.